Dr Chris Askew

 2002 – 2006 ESRC 1+3 Studentship (Approx. £60,000).
 PTA-030-2002-01619.

-I supervise research investigating the causes and maintenance of fear and anxiety disorders in children and adults.
-I am also interested in methods of prevention and early intervention in fear development.
+I supervise research investigating the causes, maintenance and prevention of fear and anxiety disorders in children and adults.
+I am also interested in methods early intervention and increasing resilience in fear development.

 'Society Now: ESRC Research Making an Impact', Summer 2016, Issue 25, p.7 http://www.esrc.ac.uk/files/news-events-and-publications/publications/magazines-and-newsletters/society-now/society-now-issue-25/